 But, if this free version isn’t cutting it for you and you’re getting frustrated every time you go to redesign a document, you may want to consider upgrading to the Pro version.

 I’m a HUGE fan of Canva and use it every day for my design work.
 It’s so easy to use and learn.
 I personally love the Pro version given all of its features, including the background remover, resizing options, and crazy amount of stock photos.
-If you’re on the fence about Canva Pro, you can get a 30 day free trial that will let you give it a test drive!
-Play around with it for 30 days and see how many of the PRO features you actually use.
+If you’re on the fence about Canva Pro, you can get a free trial that will let you give it a test drive!
+Play around with it and see how many of the PRO features you actually use.
 You may find that it’s worth the investment.